streamich/freestyler/docs/en/low-level-api.md

 # Low-level API

+As a React user you will never have to use these low-level APIs, you can safely skip to 3<sup>rd</sup>+ generation interfaces.

 At the core of [`freestyler`](https://www.npmjs.com/package/freestyler) library is [`freestyler-renderer`](https://www.npmjs.com/package/freestyler-renderer) package, which is library agnostic and just generates and injects CSS.